-Lisa Moore has nine solo discs (Cantaloupe, Orange Mountain Music, Tall Poppies) ranging from Leoš Janáçek to Philip Glass.
-Her latest disc The Stone People (Cantaloupe) made The New York Times “Top Classical Albums of 2016” list – featuring the music of John Luther Adams, Martin Bresnick, Missy Mazzoli, Kate Moore, Frederic Rzewski and Julia Wolfe.
-Lisa Moore has recorded over thirty collaborative discs (Sony, Nonesuch, DG, BMG, New World, ABC Classics, Albany, New Albion, Starkland, Harmonia Mundi).
-Her recent Steve Reich Music for Eighteen Musicians (Harmonia Mundi) with Ensemble Signal made The New York Times “Top Classical Albums of 2015” list.
+Lisa Moore has nine solo discs (Cantaloupe, Orange Mountain Music, Tall Poppies) of recorded work ranging from Leoš Janáçek to Philip Glass.
+Her latest album The Stone People (Cantaloupe) made The New York Times' “Top Classical Albums of 2016” list and features the music of John Luther Adams, Martin Bresnick, Missy Mazzoli, Kate Moore, Frederic Rzewski and Julia Wolfe.
+Moore has recorded over 30 collaborative sessions for Sony, Nonesuch, DG, BMG, New World, ABC Classics, Albany, New Albion, Starkland and Harmonia Mundi; her recent work on Steve Reich's Music for Eighteen Musicians (Harmonia Mundi) with Ensemble Signal made The New York Times “Top Classical Albums of 2015” list.

 Festival guest appearances include Lincoln Center, BAM Next Wave, Crash Dublin, Vienna, Graz, Rome, Turin, Aspen, Tanglewood, Gilmore, Chautauqua, Huddersfield, Paris d’Automne, Shanghai, Beijing, Hong Kong, BBC Proms, Southbank, Uzbekistan, Leningrad, Moscow, Lithuania, Adelaide, Perth, Brisbane, Sydney, Canberra, Israel and Warsaw.